AHMADHASSAN43/AHMAD-MD/README.md

 <p style="color:#ffffff; font-size:14px;">
 This bot is <b>not affiliated with WhatsApp Inc.</b><br>
 Use at your own risk.
 Unauthorized selling or branding as your own is prohibited.<br><br>
-Made with ❤️ by AHMAD HASAN
+Made with ❤️ by AHMAD HASSAN
 </p>
 </div>